Strength for Sport Refertory*

 "Muscle fibre types: why tapering after intense training boosts sprinting speed" Alun Williams and Mick Wilkinson

-"it seems that a pattern of heavy resistance training followed by decreased activity causes first a decrease then an overshoot in the proportion of the fastest fibre type in the trained/detrained muscle group."
+"It seems that a pattern of heavy resistance training followed by decreased activity causes first a decrease then an overshoot in the proportion of the fastest fibre type in the trained/detrained muscle group."

 Peak Performance